-Durgabai was born on 15th July 1909, in Rajahmundri, Kakinada.
-She got involved in politics at a very young age.
-At the age of 12, she quit school to protest the imposition of English as the medium of education.
-At the age of 14, she volunteered at a conference held by the Indian National Congress in Kakinada.
+G. Durgabai was born on 15th July 1909, in Rajahmundri, Kakinada.
+She was involved in the Indian freedom movement from a very young age: when 12, she quit school to protest the imposition of English as the medium of education.
+At the age of 14 she volunteered at a conference held by the Indian National Congress in Kakinada.

 Role in India’s independence movement:

 In May 1930, she participated in Salt Satyagraha in Madras and was imprisoned in 1930 and 1932.
 In prison, she studied English and completed her M.A. from the Andhra University.
 She went on to study law from Madras University and practiced at the Madras Bar for a few years.

 In 1936, she established Andhra Mahila Sabha to coach young Telugu girls in Madras for their Matriculation examination conducted by the Banaras Hindu University.
 Durgabai founded and edited a Telugu journal called Andhra Mahila.